Indigenous Disability Awareness Month

-Indigenous Disability Awareness Month (IDAM; formerly Aboriginal Disability Awareness Month) is an annual Canadian observance created in 2015 by the British Columbia Aboriginal Network on Disability Society (BCANDS) and is observed/recognized by various government, communities and organizations across Canada.
-Indigenous Disability Awareness Month is believed to be the only Indigenous disability specific, recognized observance in the world.
+Indigenous Disability Awareness Month (IDAM; formerly Aboriginal Disability Awareness Month) is an annual Canadian observance created in 2015 by Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society (IDC/BCANDS) and is observed/recognized by various government, communities and organizations across Canada and internationally.
+Indigenous Disability Awareness Month is believed to be the only Indigenous disability-specific, recognized observance in the world.